Linux + Smoothie == ❤️

 Here’s what his tests showed:

-If you have weird Linux issues where it disconnects, maybe try a different kernel version and see if that helps.
+If you have weird Linux issues where it disconnects, try a different kernel version and see if that helps.